asadprodhan/Writing-and-Publishing-Protocols-Using-GitHub/README.md

 4. Add a license to your repository

-      - Add file
+      - Click on Add file

       - Create a new file

       - Type LICENSE in the "Name your file" box

       - Choose a license

       - Review and submit it

 <br />